moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/subwallet.md

 The Subwallet wallet browser extension [can be downloaded here](https://www.subwallet.app/download.html){target=_blank} for all supported browsers including Chrome, Brave, Firefox, and MS Edge.
 Subwallet also has a mobile app for both iOS and Android, but that is beyond the scope of this guide.
 A complete online asset dashboard is accessible at [web.subwallet.app](https://web.subwallet.app/){target=_blank}

-This guide takes you through all the necessary steps, from installing Subwallet to setting up a wallet, connecting it to your Tanssi EVM ContainerChain, and sending funds.
+This guide takes you through all the necessary steps, from installing Subwallet to setting up a wallet, connecting it to your Tanssi Substrate ContainerChain, and sending funds.

 ## Creating your first Substrate Account {: #creating-your-first-ethereum-account }